jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/training-basic/index.md

 source: https://unsplash.com/photos/uEcSKKDB1pg
 ---

-Ricardo is a `DevOps` engineer in Australia.
+Ricardo is a DevOps engineer in Australia.
 Previously, he worked for `Fluid Attacks` as a security analyst and instructor.
 He also spent a couple of years developing and maintaining an educational platform focused on coding and security, where students learned by solving programming challenges.
-He also had his feet in academia for a while: he holds an `MSc` in Engineering and finished his dissertation in Germany.
+He also had his feet in academia for a while: he holds an MSc in Engineering and finished his dissertation in Germany.
 As with previous interviewees, we reached him out to discuss cybersecurity.

-At first, he shared a bit of his experience in doing his `MSc`.
+At first, he shared a bit of his experience in doing his MSc.
 To our surprise, he wasn’t that enthusiastic.

 <div class="blog-questions">